Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 90 100 110 120

-We also can combine the CSS classes like this:
+It is also possible to combine the CSS classes like this:

 <div class="tableLight tableHeaderless"></div>